Jakob-98/story/index.md

 # Hello world, hello Microsoft!

-## Transforming an individuals' life, businesses and organizations through Microsoft services
+## Transforming an individual's life, businesses and organizations through Microsoft services

 ### Scoping down - from an organizational level to a service level